S-Oil expects fourth quarter refining margins to improve on demand for winter season

 Inventory-related gain was 133 billion won in July-September quarter, compared with a loss of 171 billion won in the previous quarter, it said.

-The company also said it operated its 669,000 barrels-per-day CDUs in the southeastern city of Ulsan at 90.7% of capacity on average in the July-September period, down from 99.8% in the second quarter.
+The company said it operated its 669,000 bpd CDUs in the southeastern city of Ulsan at 90.7% capacity on average in the July-September period, down from 99.8% in the second quarter.

-Shares of S-Oil were flat as of 0102 GMT, while the wider market was trading 0.3% lower.
+Shares of S-Oil were trading down 0.4% as of 0238 GMT, while the wider market was trading 0.2% lower.

 ($1 = 1,127.2200 won)